shupershuff/Diablo2RLoader/README.md

  	- Note that this script also builds an executable called SetTextv2.exe for window renaming, details of which can be seen on [StackOverflow](https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389).
 This .exe has been whitelisted by Microsoft.
 	- Never take the authors word for it for anything you download.
 That's why this script is full open source if you want to have a skim through to see what it's doing.

 Note that this script DOES NOT (and will never) alter the game, automate key presses, game joining or add any efficiencies with RAM/VRAM usage.
-It's simply used to launch the game.
+It's simply used to launch the game, you still manually control your characters one at a time.<br>
 If you want to use additional scripts, programs or mods to achieve any of the above (which I would strongly discourage), then that's at your own risk.<br>

 This is a labour of love, for a game I love, for what I feel is a pretty good gaming community :)<br>